 Data exploration

 The data sets used in stock assessments are constantly growing due to the continuation of long-term monitoring efforts, the addition of new monitoring programs, or both.
 As such, stock assessment biologists need to manage large volumes of data from a variety of sources.
 Time series of reported landings and catch-at-age are often analyzed in conjunction with data from “fishery-independent” surveys that track changes in relative abundance and, in many cases, also monitor trends in biological factors such as age composition, growth rates, sex ratios and maturation stages.
 For some data-rich stocks, mark and recapture studies are also carried out to estimate movement, migration, growth rate, natural mortality, and discard mortality.
-All of the above-mentioned data sets are complex and as the volume and variety of these data increases, it becomes more difficult to be aware of the details of each data set and discover key patterns within each.
+All of the above-mentioned data sets are complex and, as the volume and variety of these data increases, it becomes more difficult to be aware of the details of each data set and discover key patterns within each.
 It has long been recognized that this challenge can be mediated, to a degree, by the application of interactive visualization tools as they allow detailed exploration of the data behind a plot (Tukey and Tukey 1985; Fisherkeller et al. 1988).
 For instance, the ability to zoom in on features or areas of interest, turn off layers and hover over specific points to reveal more information creates an interactive user-driven experience that expedites explorations of data.
 These abilities are illustrated by two recently developed interactive tools: 1) a tool designed to quickly examine fishery-independent survey data; and 2) an interactive mapping tool developed for the exploration of a long-term tagging study.

 Survey data

 Fisheries and Oceans Canada (DFO) has been conducting a multi-species stratified-random survey across the Newfoundland and Labrador shelf since the 1970s (Rideout and Ings 2018).
-These data are analyzed using a standard stratified analysis via a locally developed R package called RStrap (for details on methodology see Smith and Somerton 1981).
-Both the inputs and outputs from RStrap analyses are very large and, depending on the species, the time-series may include > 40 years and span the majority of the Newfoundland and Labrador shelf.
-In order for people to quickly and reliably explore these data without iteratively modifying R scripts one species at a time, an application (hereafter called RStrap Explorer) was built using a combination of shiny, crosstalk, flexdashboard, plotly and R markdown (Table 1).
+These data are analyzed using a standard stratified analysis via a local R package called RStrap (for details on methodology see Smith and Somerton 1981).
+Both the inputs and outputs from RStrap analyses are very large and, depending on the species, may include > 40 years and span the majority of the Newfoundland and Labrador shelf.
+In order for fisheries scientists to quickly and reliably explore these data without iteratively modifying R scripts one species at a time, an application (hereafter called RStrap Explorer) was built using a combination of shiny, crosstalk, flexdashboard, plotly and R markdown (Table 1).
 RStrap Explorer started as a way to visualize estimates of biomass and abundance trends of specific species by supplying RStrap output to a flexdashboard file designed to organize and visualize the results.
 The shiny package was latter applied as it allows RStrap to be run in the background and therefore allows the user to dynamically explore abundance and biomass estimates from multiple species in one session.
 Both crosstalk and plotly were incorporated to allow the user to interact with the data.